Yerkes Observatory: The 2005 proposed development

-Current status
+Closure and Transfer to the Yerkes Future Foundation

 In March 2018, the University of Chicago announced that it would no longer operate the observatory after October 1, 2018, and would be seeking a new owner.
 In May 2018, the Yerkes Future Foundation, a group of local residents, submitted an expression of interest to the University of Chicago with a proposal that would seek to maintain public access to the site and continuation of the educational programs.
 Transfer of operation to a successor operator was not arranged by the end of August, and the facility was closed to the general public on October 1.
 Some research activities continued at the Observatory, including access and use of the extensive historical glass plate archives at the site.
 Yerkes education and outreach staff formed a nonprofit organization – GLAS – to continue their programs at another site after the closing.

 In May 2019, the university continued to negotiate with interested parties on Yerkes's future, primarily with the Yerkes Future Foundation.
-It was announced in November 2018 that a sticking point has been the need to include the Yerkes family in the discussions.
+It was announced in November 2018 that a sticking point had been the need to include the Yerkes family in the discussions.
 Mr. Yerkes's agreement in making his donation to the university transfers ownership "To have and to hold unto the said Trustees [of the University of Chicago] and their successors so long as they shall use the same for the purpose of astronomical investigation, but upon their failure to do so, the property hereby conveyed shall revert to the said Charles T. Yerkes or his heirs at law, the same as if this conveyance had never been made."
-For the closing, there was a new gate with a sign that read "Facilities Closed To The Public" from October 1, 2018.

 In 2022, the site was re-opened to visitors.

+In 2023, Amanda Bauer was interviewed and demonstrated the use of the telescope, partly restored.
+Full restoration was expected to take 10 more years.